TicketNetwork: Green Initiative

 TicketNetwork's campus features several amenities tied to the company's "Green Initiative."
 A community garden covers substantial acreage of the company headquarters campus in Connecticut.
 It produces fruit, vegetables, and herbs that are regularly made available for staff to take home, as well as being used in the company cafeteria.
-There is also an animal sanctuary on the campus, which is home to several llamas, goats, gees, chickens, and pigs as of spring 2020.
+There is also an animal sanctuary on the campus, which is home to several llamas, goats, geese, chickens, and pigs as of spring 2020.

 In the spring of 2019, construction was completed on a 1.4MW solar system on the roof of the headquarters building.
 The array, which features 4,365 solar panels, is one of the largest of its kind in Connecticut and produces energy offsetting an estimated 68% of the building's electrical use.

 Covid-19 Pandemic Response

 In the wake of the sudden shutdown of live events during the COVID-19 pandemic, TicketNetwork rapidly enacted cost-cutting measures in order to ensure the company's continued operation through the crisis.
 Customers holding tickets to cancelled events were given the option of vouchers good towards future event purchases, and senior staff members unanimously agreed to a pay cut, allowing the business to avoid large layoffs despite the precipitous drop-off in sales revenue.